Chemical Property Prediction Under Experimental Biases: Methods

-The domain-invariant representation learning approach~\cite{ganin2016domain,shalit2017estimating,NIPS2018_7529} is another option to correct sample selection biases.
-We adopt the best-known method proposed by Ganin et al.~\cite{ganin2016domain}, which we refer to as DIRL.
-It requires three components: a feature extractor, a domain classifier, and a label predictor, denoted by $f_{\text F}, f_{\text D},$ and $f_{\text L}$, respectively.
-In contrast with IPS that has two separate GNN models, there are two paths from the input (i.e., a molecular graph) to two outputs in one single model; the first path is to make chemical property predictions, and is specified by a label predictor $f_{\text L}$ concatenated after a feature extractor $f_{\text F}$.
-The second path is for domain classification, which is specified by a domain classifier $f_{\text D}$ concatenated after the feature extractor $f_{\text F}$.
-Note that $f_{\text F}$ commonly appears in both of the paths.
-The final deliverable $f$ that we want is the composite function of $f_{\text F}$ and $ f_{\text L}$, that is, $f(G)=f_{\text L}(f_{\text F}(G))$.
-The domain classifier itself is not directly what we actually want for our final goal, but it helps to extract de-biased representations of the inputs in the training phase.
+The CFR approach is another option to correct sample selection biases.
+We adopted the method proposed by Hassanpour et al~\cite{hassanpour2019counterfactual}, which is an improvement of the best-known method proposed by Shalit et al.~\cite{shalit2017estimating}.
+To apply CFR on our tasks, we introduce $d_i\in\{0,1\}$ to indicate the treatment (i.e., domain in general) that $G_i$ belongs to (i.e., test or training).
+The method has four components: a feature extractor, label predictor (replacement of the original treatment outcome predictors), internal probability metric, and weight estimator, denoted by $f_{\text F}$, $f_{\text L}$, $f_{\text {IPM}}$, and $f_{\text W}$, respectively.
+Different from the original causal effects estimation setting, only the molecular graphs from $\mathcal{D}^\text{train}$ will be passed trough the treatment outcome predictors because molecular graphs from $\mathcal{D}^\text{test}$ have no labels.
+Thus, there is only one treatment outcome predictor exists in our model for predicting chemical property, which we call label predictor.
+As shown in Figure~\ref{fig:CFR}, in contrast with IPS, which has two separate GNN models, three paths exist in one single model; the first path is for predicting chemical property of $G_i\in \mathcal{D}^\text{train}$, and it is specified by a label predictor $f_{\text L}$ concatenated after a feature extractor $f_{\text F}$.
+The second path, which takes a batch of molecular graphs $\{G_i\}\subseteq\mathcal{D}^\text{train} \cup \mathcal{D}^\text{test}$ as input, is for measuring distance between distributions, which is specified by internal probability metric $f_{\text {IPM}}$ concatenated after the feature extractor $f_{\text F}$.
+The third path is for estimating weight of $G_i\in \mathcal{D}^\text{train} \cup \mathcal{D}^\text{test}$, which is specified by an estimator $f_{\text W}$ concatenated after the feature extractor $f_{\text F}$; Note that $f_{\text F}$ commonly appears in all of the paths.
+The final deliverable $f$ that we desire is the composite function of $f_{\text F}$ and $f_{\text L}$; that is, $f(G)=f_{\text L}(f_{\text F}(G)$.
+The weight estimator and the internal probability metric are not our final objective, but they aid in extracting debiased representations of the inputs in the training phase.

 In the training phase, the first path (consisting of $f_{\text F}$ and $f_{\text L}$) aims to predict the target chemical property, by minimizing